 The DSBIA is governed by a Board of Directors comprised of local business people and property owners.
 Board members formulate and oversee implementation of policies consistent with the purpose of the Downtown Surrey BIA.
 At the Annual General Meeting held Thursday February 28, 2013, the following members were elected to the Board:

-James Stewart (Current President) Partner at Hamilton Duncan Armstrong & Stewart Law Corporation.
+James Stewart (Current Chair) Partner at Hamilton Duncan Armstrong & Stewart Law Corporation.

 For over 30 years, James Stewart has been an integral part of the transformation and evolution of a city he has served, lived in, and loved.

 A senior partner since 1983 with the City Centre business and litigation firm of Hamilton Duncan Armstrong & Stewart Law Corporation, he specializes in land development, business law, real estate, wills, and estates.
 His expertise in residential and commercial real estate development business operations, often from land acquisition and development through to sale, has placed him at the leading edge of numerous local and regional projects.

 His law firm was a founding business member of the BIA and he has served on the board for several years as a director, vice president and current president.
 His three decades of business-directed law in Surrey has touched many different lives and businesses, bringing a deep and broad perspective of its diverse communities.

 Stewart’s commitment to service won him the 2010 Surrey Community Leader of the Year award, honouring his contributions to furthering business, education, sustainability and wellness. including the City of Surrey Environmental Advisory Committee, 2012 BC Summer Games, Surrey Board of Trade, Centre For Child Development, and Chair of the SFU Surrey Community Advisory Council.